ibivu/B4TM-Galaxy-2017/README.md

 ### Setup

-Please create a user account in your Galaxy instance on the cloud.
-Each team should have one account.
+This part will be done on the Galaxy server, and don't forget to log in to it.
 Due to the expensive computation of the workflow and the limited cloud computation resources, for each team, we strongly suggest running one workflow collectively rather than individually.

 ### To-do list
 In this part, you are required to: